 The Portfolio Collective’s Catapult Course

 This may feel like a bit of a shameless plug, but we wouldn’t be bragging about our course if we weren’t 100% proud of the impact it has on portfolio professionals.
-What makes Catapult so unique is it’s intensive and immersive structure, helping you to build the foundations you need for your career, strengthen your offerings, and start generating new revenue streams in just 30 days.
+What makes Catapult so unique is it’s intensive and immersive structure, helping you to build the foundations you need for your career, strengthen your offerings and start generating new revenue streams.

 Best for: New and seasoned portfolio professionals looking to ensure the right strategy and foundation for long-term success